Top AI Prompt Engineering Trends in [2026]

 FAQs

-1. What is the most important AI prompt engineering trend in 2026?
+1. What is the most important AI prompt engineering trend?

 2. What is the difference between prompt engineering and context engineering?